RafaelWeiss/google-maps-formik/README.md

 npm install or yarn install
 ```

-And start the application using Expo
+And start the application

 ```
-expo start
+npm start
 ```

 Run tests